Interphase: Interphase and the cell cycle

 When G2 is completed, the cell enters a relatively brief period of nuclear and cellular division, composed of mitosis and cytokinesis, respectively.
 After the successful completion of mitosis and cytokinesis, both resulting daughter cells re-enter G1 of interphase.

 In the cell cycle, interphase is preceded by telophase and cytokinesis of the M phase.
 In alternative fashion, interphase is sometimes interrupted by G0 phase, which, in some circumstances, may then end and be followed by the remaining stages of interphase.
 After the successful completion of the G2 checkpoint, the final checkpoint in interphase, the cell proceeds to prophase, or in plants to preprophase, which is the first stage of mitosis.

 G0 phase is viewed as either an extended G1 phase where the cell is neither dividing nor preparing to divide, or as a distinct quiescent stage which occurs outside of the cell cycle.

 Interphase and other cellular processes

 In gamete production, interphase is succeeded by meiosis.
 In programmed cell death, interphase is followed or preempted by apoptosis.

+Interphase (Materials)

+The transition region between two materials.
+For example between the fibre and matrix of a composite material.